Get updates on new courses, exclusive events, early enrollment access, and expert wine insights.

 The ingredients used to make sake

-You’ll study the raw materials required for sake production, the optional ingredients brewers may choose, and the key rice varieties used for brewing.
+You’ll study the raw materials brewers use to make sake, the optional ingredients they may add, and the key rice varieties they brew with.

 Processing the raw materials

-You’ll learn how steamed white rice and kōji are prepared, and why different sake styles require specific polishing ratios and kōji characteristics.
+You’ll learn how brewers prepare steamed white rice and kōji, and why different sake styles call for specific polishing ratios and kōji characteristics.

 How sake is made

-You’ll explore each stage of production, starting with the fermentation starter and multiple parallel fermentation and continuing through pressing, filtration, dilution, and packaging.
+You’ll explore each stage of production, from the fermentation starter and multiple parallel fermentation through pressing, filtration, dilution, and packaging.
 You’ll learn how production choices lead to stylistic differences.

 Sake categories, grades, and speciality styles